thejoelrobinson/immich/docs/DOCUMENT-SUPPORT.md

 5. Send each page image to the ML OCR service (PaddleOCR)
 6. Combine all extracted text for search indexing

+### Office Document Processing (ONLYOFFICE Path)
+When ONLYOFFICE is available, Office documents are processed as follows:
+1. Convert document to PDF via ONLYOFFICE Conversion API
+2. Extract text with positions from PDF using pdf.js (per page)
+3. Detect sparse pages (< 50 chars) that likely contain images
+4. Render sparse pages to PNG using pdftoppm
+5. OCR each sparse page via ML OCR service (PaddleOCR)
+6. Append OCR'd text to the page's text data with `[OCR]` prefix
+7. Store all page text + positions in `document_text_positions` table
+8. Store converted PDF for web viewing

-### Office Document Image Extraction
+### Office Document Processing (Fallback Path)
-For OOXML formats (DOCX, PPTX, XLSX):
+When ONLYOFFICE is unavailable:
 1. Parse the ZIP structure using JSZip
+2. Extract structural text using mammoth (DOCX) or officeparser (others)
-2. Find images in format-specific paths:
+3. Find images in format-specific paths:
    - DOCX: `word/media/`
    - PPTX: `ppt/media/`
    - XLSX: `xl/media/`
-3. Extract PNG/JPEG images
+4. Extract PNG/JPEG images
-4. Send each image to ML OCR service
+5. Send each image to ML OCR service
-5. Combine image text with document text for indexing
+6. Combine image text with document text for indexing
+7. Note: No page association or position data in fallback path

 ## Overview